protomaps/basemaps/CONTRIBUTING.md

 ## Contributions We Don't Accept

+1. **Data or features additions not included in Tilezen**
+  * There is a direct trade-off between the completeness of the map visually and the size of the tiles.
+The Protomaps Basemap is not designed to represent 100% of OpenStreetMap data.
+In general, the scope of features follows the Tilezen project, an existing cartographic project that has been proven to be sufficient for many commercial and general-purpose map applications.

+2. **Significant changes to default flavors**
+  * If you want to design a new Flavor, add it to the open-contribution Basemaps Flavors repository.

-1. **License-incompatible derived maps**.
+3. **License-incompatible derived maps**.
   * Copying the visual appearance or logic from a proprietary map such as Google Maps, Apple Maps, Esri or Mapbox maps.
   * Deriving from other open source but license-incompatible projects like Stamen maps, OpenMapTiles (CC-BY).

-2. **License-incompatible datasets**
+4. **License-incompatible datasets**
   * CC-BY or proprietary datasets.
   * Direct inclusion of Wikidata is problematic because the CC0 license is not enforced (?)

-3. **Significant changes to default flavors**
-  * If you want to design a new Flavor, add it to the open-contribution Basemaps Flavors repository.